shawn-dsilva/shade-jekyll-theme/_posts/2018-10-28-Writing-the-Startup-code-and-Linker-Script-for-the-TM4C-from-scratch.md

 ---
 layout: post
-title: Writing the Startup code and Linker Script for the TM4C ARM Microcontroller from scratch
+title: Writing the Startup Code and Linker Script for the TM4C ARM Microcontroller from scratch
 excerpt_separator: <!--more-->

 ---